OsadebamwenEnobakhare/superstore-sales-analysis/README.md

 bashjupyter notebook superstore_analysis.ipynb

 Make sure super store.xlsx is in the same folder as the notebook before running.
-All 7 visualizations will be saved automatically as PNG files when you run all cells.

 ## About the Analyst